marcocanevadev/IAM_project/README.md

 In this project, we face the task of musical genre classification by analyzing three sets of songs divided by genre and training models to accurately classify tracks based on their respective genres.
 The dataset consists of 18 songs, with six songs each from the following genres:
 - Electronic music
 - Rap music
 - A set of my personal live recordings (Electronic)
-<br />To achieve genre classification, each class is divided into training and test sets, with three songs in each category used for training and the remaining three for testing.
+To achieve genre classification, each class is divided into training and test sets, with three songs in each category used for training and the remaining three for testing.
 We employ feature extraction techniques such as Chromagrams and MFCCs (Mel Frequency Cepstral Coefficients) to characterize the audio content effectively.
 Subsequently, the training data is used to build k-Nearest Neighbors (kNN) models for classification, with three variations of kNN considered: Chroma-based kNN, MFCC-based kNN, and a model that combines both Chroma and MFCC features.